C&W 2019 Workshop

 This summer, we have the opportunity to continue sharing our interface at various conferences.
 We are excited to lead a mini-workshop (Session G, Sat 6/22, 2:00p, Riverside Room) at this year’s Computers & Writing conference, where we will discuss the technical and ethical processes for building our database and provide users time to explore our interface.
 Attending?
-We’ll have workshop materials here soon!
+Workshop materials are at the bottom of this page.

 Exploring a web-based archive of writing and assignments